idiap/bob/src/python/core/doc/PCA.rst

   import Cropper

-  # crop all the images in our database
+  # crop all the images in our dataset
-  myCropper = Cropper.Cropper('my-world-database.xml')
+  myCropper = Cropper.Cropper('my-world-io.xml')
   world_images = myCropper.get_all()

 +------------------------------------------+-------------------------------------------+-------------------------------------------+